brianspiering/quotes_from_me/quotes_from_others.md

 "The best thing that can happen to a human being is to find a problem, to fall in love with that problem, and to live trying to solve that problem, unless another problem even more lovable appears."
 — Karl Popper

-"It doesn't get any easier, you just get faster"
+"It doesn't get any easier, you just get faster."
 — Greg LeMond

 "Plan in decades.
 Think in years.
 Work in months.
 Live in days."